List of Miracleman characters: Publication history

-Young Nastyman was originally created by Mick Anglo in 1954 as a recurring villain in the pages of Young Marvelman, debuting in #57 and reappearing intermittently.
+Young Nastyman was originally created by Mick Anglo in 1954 as a recurring villain in the pages of Young Marvelman, debuting in issue #57 and reappearing intermittently.
 In these stories his origin was as Pontag of Victo; the Terence Rebbeck identity and backstory was devised by Alan Moore for the revival.

 Fictional character biography

 Like Mike Moran, Dicky Dauntless and Jonathan Bates, Terence Rebbeck was the orphan of RAF personnel and was kidnapped by Doctor Gargunza.
 Unlike them, his abduction was unknown to Spookshow and he was instead kept at a private laboratory by Gargunza along with Avril Lear and Pluto.
 There a superhuman clone was created of him, which Gargunza programmed as the villain Young Nastyman.
 Young Nastyman was used in dreams as an archenemy of the Miracleman Family, believing himself to be an alien youth named Pontag given a magical elixir by a hermit called Nastyman that turned him into a supervillain.
-However, Gargunza enjoyed vicariously living the life of a supervillain and - without the oversight of Sir Dennis Archer - his perversions were reflected in Rebbeck being the protagonist of ever-more violent and sexual scenarios.
-As his creator rapidly worked through his fetishes the continuity of the dreams broke down, causing Young Nastyman to wake up in the real world.
-Unable to tell it from the consequence-free simulations he promptly went on a violent rampage.
-To prevent Archer finding out the truth, Gargunza sent Miraclewoman after him.
-However, she instead found the Project Zarathustra bunker and learned her true nature.
+However, Gargunza enjoyed vicariously living the life of a supervillain and - without the oversight of Sir Dennis Archer - his perversions were reflected in Rebbeck being the protagonist of increasingly violent and sexual scenarios.
+The continuity of the dreams eventually broke down, causing Young Nastyman to wake up in the real world.
+Unable to tell the real world from his consequence-free simulations, Young Nastyman promptly embarks on a rampage.
+To prevent Archer finding out the truth, Gargunza sends Miraclewoman after him.
+However, she instead finds the Project Zarathustra bunker and learns her true nature.
 Wanting freedom she tracked Young Nastyman to Iceland and tried to tell him what she had learnt in the hope that he would join her.
-Far beyond reason, he attacked her and the pair fought until Young Nastyman was incinerated in a volcano; as he died both of his bodies appeared and were destroyed.
+Far beyond reason, he attacks her, with the two fighting until Young Nastyman is incinerated in a volcano.

-Following Operation Dragonslayer, the grotesquely fused skeleton of Rebbeck and Young Nastyman was found by Spookshow and recovered.
-They were misidentified however as the remains of Young Miracleman, and stored in the Zarathustra bunker.
-Following the facility's heavy damage by Miracleman they were left for an uncaring pair of cleaners, who dropped them, causing the double-skull to break off in a final indignity for the hapless Rebbeck.